RadialDevGroup/ombudsman/PAIRING.md

 ## Intents and Values

-As a company, meeting our commitment to producing quality software in a timely fashion for our clients depends on well-tested agile development techniques.
+As a company, meeting our commitment to produce quality software in a timely fashion for our clients depends on well-tested agile development techniques.

 ## Resource assignments

 When available, developers will be assigned to projects in pairs.
-Pairing teams may be periodically changed in order to incorporate different strengths and points of view to each team.
+Pairing teams may periodically change in order to incorporate different strengths and points of view.
 As the team is not always balanced, we will work independently at times; we consider this just as important as pairing, in terms of professional skillset.
 When working independently, developers are encouraged to "stop the assembly line" and seek help from someone else if blocked.

 ## General Process

 * Start the process by reviewing the feature that needs to be completed.
 The pair should attempt to agree on a strategy and data structure at the outset, if relevant.
 Attempt to identify any potential blockers or [break down the feature](guides/story_writing.md) if it appears to be too complex.

+   > NOTE: sometimes the path forward may not be clear.
+In this case it is worthwhile to begin the implementation with one approach and try a different approach if that doesn't work.
+It is often helpful to build the work out in an isolated example and then add the tests to the original project and incoporate the funcitonality from the spike.
+It is not a reasonable assumption that your first attempt will be effective or that it will be easily tested.
+It is sometimes also useful to do this individually and discuss your different approaches before pairing.
+   > Don't hesitate to take it offline to a white-board to draw out your ideas.

 * For each time period, each programmer will either be a driver or navigator (some models call the roles 'novice' and 'sage' if that's more evocative).
 Each programmer should get an equivalent amount of time participating in either activity, regardless of familiarity with the software and hardware platform being used and its effect on progress.
 The purpose of handing off responsibilities is to allow each developer to learn and provide insight to problems which is not possible if unable to take control at some point.